-Information Requirements
+Information Requirements (General)

-- 12. The information EDC will require in connection with its review of a project will vary depending on the category classification, type, scale and location of the project as well as the scope of the potential risks and impacts associated with the project. - 13.
-EDC will not distinguish with respect to its informational requirements for projects located in particular countries, however, EDC may take into consideration the strength of local legislation and public institutional oversight on a case-by-case basis when requesting information. - 14.
+- 16. The information EDC will require in connection with its review of a project will vary depending on the category classification, type, scale and location of the project or projects, whether the transaction in question is a multi-project transaction, as well as the scope of the potential risks and impacts associated with the project or projects. - 17.
+EDC will not distinguish with respect to its informational requirements for projects located in particular countries; however, EDC may take into consideration the strength of local legislation and public institutional oversight on a case-by-case basis when requesting information. - 18.
 In all cases, the submission to EDC of existing documentation is encouraged to improve the efficiency of the review process and minimize duplication of effort.
-Where an analysis of a project's potential environmental and social effects is has been conducted by an IFI, EDC may consider such analysis of the project in conducting its own review. - 15.
-Where EDC determines that it is unable to obtain sufficient information to conduct its review of a project, EDC will decline to enter into a transaction related to such project.
+Where an analysis of a project's potential environmental and social effects has been conducted by an IFI, EDC may consider such analysis of the project in conducting its own review. - 19.
+EDC expects that for each Category A project and, as determined appropriate by EDC, Category B project, engagement with affected stakeholders, if any, will be undertaken in a structured and culturally appropriate manner informed by the requirements of the IFC Performance Standards or other applicable benchmark standards as determined by EDC. - 20.
+Subject to Sections 12 through 15 in relation to multi-project transactions, where EDC determines that it is unable to obtain sufficient information to conduct its review of a project, EDC will decline to enter into a transaction related to such project.

-Category A projects
+&lt;sup>2 For greater clarity, a categorization is not required for each project in a multi-project transaction.

-16. For Category A projects, EDC will require a copy of the EIA or elements thereof in order to assist EDC in identifying and assessing potential adverse environmental and social effects associated with the project.
+Additional Information Requirements for Category A Projects

-17. If the environmental and social assessment for a Category A project has been completed by an employee(s) of the project sponsor or project company, or an employee(s) of any affiliate thereof, EDC will require, prior to the time it enters into a transaction related to the project, that independent expertise acceptable to EDC be engaged to review such assessment for potentially significant problems in the analysis.
+- 21. For Category A projects, EDC will require a copy of an environmental and social impact assessment (ESIA) or elements thereof in order to assist EDC in identifying and assessing potential adverse environmental and social effects associated with the project.
+The environmental and social impact assessment for a Category A project should address the content outlined in Annex 3, and while normally in the form of an ESIA, may be comprised of or supplemented by other environmental and social assessment instruments including any of those referred to in Annex 4, as may be deemed acceptable by EDC in the circumstances. - 22.
+For Category A projects, EDC will require, prior to the time it enters into a transaction related to the project, that independent expertise acceptable to EDC be engaged to complete a review of the environmental and social risks and impacts of the project or projects in accordance with relevant host country and international standards.

-Category B projects
+Additional Information Requirements for Category B Projects

-18. Information provided to EDC for the purposes of a review of a Category B project may be in the form of environmental and social assessment instruments or elements thereof and should examine the project's potential negative and positive environmental and social effects including measures to prevent, minimize or compensate for adverse impacts and improve related performance.
+23. Information provided to EDC for the purposes of a review of a Category B project may be in the form of environmental and social assessment instruments or elements thereof and should examine the project's potential negative and positive environmental and social effects including measures to prevent, minimize or compensate for adverse impacts and to improve related performance.